-It was April 1984 and the Minister had just announced that he was going to charge irrigators what it cost to supply them.
+It was April 1984 and we were listening to an announcement by Don Hopgood, the Minister for Water in South Australia, who had just declared that he was going to charge irrigators what it cost to supply water to them.
 Instinctively I said, "He can't do that!"